 The problem with Squaw Valley is; it is not a secret.
 Everyone knows about this gem in the Californian Mountains and therefore prepare for packed slopes.
 However, it is within driving distance from Chicago, which makes the resort easy to get to but somewhat harder to ski, as you may find all the city dwellers have ventured into our territory.

 In the good old days, not so long ago, if anyone was asked about skiing in Colorado, they would habitually respond with Aspen.
 Over and over and over again, but the old king has been deposed by this young beauty.
 Vail is situated within traveling distance of New York, Chicago, and Denver.
 With an average snowfall of around 340 inches annually, Vail can be depended upon for snow coverage all season long.

 What appeals to so many skiers is Vail’s inordinacy.
 The place is huge!
 Although this may not be ideal for many skiers, especially those with a little less experience, it means there is a trail for any skier, the only challenge is, you have to find it first.

-This is a true contender when considering what the best ski resorts in USA are if it was based purely on name.
-However the beautiful alliteration hides nothing, as this resort will amaze you.
-Mammoth Mountain is, in reality, solely ideal for those skiers with a little more experience – as there is micro-terrain everywhere.
+This is a true contender when considering what the best ski resorts in the USA are if it was based purely on the name.
+However, the beautiful alliteration hides nothing, as this resort will amaze you.
+Mammoth Mountain is, in reality, solely ideal for those skiers with a little more experience – as it is micro-terrain everywhere.
 If you ever need your balance tested, Mammoth Mountain is the perfect training ground!

 Despite being considered the best ski resort in America by many skiers and alike, I have to disagree.
 Although Beaver Creek has reliable snow coverage, a large ski area and a large ski area in the lower part of the mountain (no more gondolas, well there are gondolas but are optional) it lacks a real challenge for top-end skiers.